cran-task-views/Omics/Omics.md

     normalization using negative control variables and replications (originally designed for proteomics).

-#### Peak calling
+#### Peak calling and analysis

--   `r pkg("PeakSegDisk")` implements a change point detection method for peak calling in very large datasets. `r pkg("PeakError")` computes true and false positive in peak calling with respect to annotated regions.
+-   `r pkg("PeakSegOptimal")` implements a change point detection method based on the Poisson distribution for count data that includes a constraint suited for peak calling and `r pkg("PeakSegDisk")` provides a large scale implementation of the method using on-disk storage. `r pkg("PeakError")` computes true and false positive in peak calling with respect to annotated regions.

 #### Multiple testing